midbel/packit/README.md

 * Reusing common or version-controlled configuration blocks.
 * Keeping user-specific overrides separate from shared defaults.

-The usage of the macro is:
+Usage:

 * The macro must appear at the beginning of a line (preceded only by optional whitespace).
 * It accepts exactly one argument: a path to a single file.
-* The specified path is interpreted relative to the context directory provided via the packit command-line interface.
+* The specified path is interpreted relative to the context directory provided on the command line.

 Behavior: